gclkaze/Sparse-Matrix/README.md

-# Sparse-Matrix
-A class that represents a Sparse Matrix by storing tuple/data nodes and tuple connections in std::vectors rather than pointers.
-A SparseMatrix iterator is provided for looping through the tuples.

 # Reason
 Insert non-continuous tuples and their associated values and be able to iterate over them in a sorted and intuitive way.